TinkerTools/tinker9/doc/build2.md

 ### build=build
 By default, Makefile can create a `build` directory in the current working directory.
-To create a build directory with another name, change its default value by running
+This option allows you to use another name for the build directory.

 For more information, see `create_build`.